theogiraudet/Bookshelf/docs/related/guides-and-tools.md

 :link: https://www.minecraft-france.fr/tutoriel-guide-mapmaking-le-developpement/
 :margin: 0 3 0 0

-This french guide presents the MCFunction part of Minecraft as well as good development practices.
+This French guide presents the MCFunction part of Minecraft as well as good development practices.
 :::

 :::{grid-item-card} 📕 Minecraft Wiki